henryhobhouse/CV/README.md

 ## Experience

+#### Full Stack Developer - Rezonence ( Oct 2017 - Current )
+Primarly working in Javascript ES8, or its superset Typescript, working on data reporting pipelines and creating a new header bidding product to enable the companies primary advertising platform to work progamatically.
+Our team works in a fully agile enviroment, using TDD, utilising the Alassian suite.
+We aim to have as near to 100% coverage for newly introduced code as possible.

-#### Product Manager - Amchara ( 2015 - current )
+#### Product Manager - Amchara ( 2015 - 2017 )
-Currently in head of product for Amchara.
+Head of product for Amchara.
 A health start-up targeting chronic conditions and the life-style decisions that lead to them.
-Ambition is to move complete product online.
-Startup constraints slowing this down.
+Ambition is to move complete product online although startup constraints slowed this down.

 #### Digital Consultant - Django Consulting ( 2012 - 2015 )
 Advising businesses on their digital strategy and then helping execute on that advise.